YIC-Triumph/TriggeredEmailer/README.md

 5. Clean and rebuild the project before executing it.

 6. **To run this console app**, you need to provide an argument.
-Use either "mailsession" or "billing" as the argument.
+Use either "mailsession" or "billing_BT" or "billing_BCBA" as the argument.

 7. **Run the console app using Visual Studio**:
 Follow these steps as shown in the screenshots: